for Veterans and the Public

 - Type of Drug: Integrase Inhibitor

-- This is the first approved drug in a class of drugs called integrase inhibitors.
-It works by blocking an enzyme that the virus needs in order to make more virus.
-The enzyme that it blocks is called HIV integrase.
+- Integrase inhibitors work by blocking an enzyme (HIV integrase) that the virus needs in order to make more virus.

-one 400 mg capsule Isentress two times a day
+one 400 mg tablet Isentress two times a day

 Notes on taking this medication

-- Isentress interacts with certain tuberculosis medication.
+- Isentress interacts with certain tuberculosis medications.
 If you're being treated for TB or MAC, let your HIV provider know.

 - Usually well tolerated; may cause nausea; diarrhea; headache; muscle aches; rash

 - Contact your doctor promptly if you experience unexplained muscle pain, tenderness, or weakness

 See accompanying chart: Tips for Common Side Effects